1. Check under vehicle on approach for obvious leaks, obstructions, etc.

 14. Check left-hand portion of windscreen as described in item 5.

-15. Check left wiper blades as per item 6.
+15. Check left wiper blade as described in item 6.

-16. Check Certificate of Clearance/Roadworthiness disc and Operator Certificate (if applicable) forvalidity.
+16. Check Certificate of Clearance/Roadworthiness disc for validity.
+(If applicable)

 17. Check left-hand exterior mirror as described in item 4.